Contribute to this guide

 The CKBox feature requires one of the following plugins to be loaded to work correctly:

-These plugins are, by default, loaded with the predefined builds, such as ClassicEditor.
-If you do not have any of them in your editor, install one and add it to your plugin list.
+If you do not have any of these plugins in your editor, install one and add it to your plugin list.

-Please also remember, that the CKBox plugin requires the following dependency plugins to work properly: ArticlePluginSet, PictureEditing, ImageUpload, and CloudServices.
-Except for ImageUpload which is, likewise, available in predefined builds, these need to be added manually.
+Please also remember, that the CKBox plugin requires the following dependency plugins to work properly: PictureEditing, ImageUpload, and CloudServices.

-Finally, add CKBox to your plugin list and configure the feature as needed.
+Finally, add CKBox to your plugin list and toolbar, and configure the feature as needed.
 An example configuration may look like this:

 ClassicEditor